SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 §§ Most ((c:23;::curly-brace/bracket languages)) ((c:24;::are thus because they are strongly influenced by)) ((c:25;::C)). §<br>
 In some programming languages (JS, Lua, ...?) blocks can stand alone, merely creating a scope.
 In other programming languages, blocks must follow a certain statement.
 In lua, blocks end with <code>end</code> (outside of repeat...until).
 They are begun by <code>do</code> when standing alone, or when after a loop, by <code>then</code> after an if condition, and by nothing after a function signature
-In bash, blocks for if are delimited by then ... (possible else etc.) fi, for for by do ... done, for case by in ... esac In ruby, blocks end with <code>end</code>. begin begins a dedicated block statement (and is the keyword for the error handling statement), but no other blocks
+In bash, blocks for if are delimited by then ... (possible else etc.) fi, for for and while by do ... done, for case by in ... esac
+In ruby, blocks end with <code>end</code>. begin begins a dedicated block statement (and is the keyword for the error handling statement), but no other blocks
 In python, pretty much anything (control structure, function, etc) that precedes a block ends with `:`.
 In Ruby by contrast (which otherwise may look pretty similar), nothing ends with `:`
 In some languages, notably Ruby and Rust, block expression return the value of the last statement